chibiboba/JS-120/JS 129/JS 129 study guide.md

 // Delete DogPrototype

 function Dog(name, breed, weight) {
   Object.setPrototypeOf(this, Dog.myPrototype); // this is really interesting!
-We are creating the property after "invoking" it?
+We are creating the property after "invoking" it? --> recursion happening.
   // rest of the code
 }